aniket-mish/distributed-ml-system/README.md

 ### Create a distributed model training workflow

-We've already seen the strategy we need to use here.
+I've already discussed about the strategy to use here.
 Just a recap - for distributed training on multiple workers, use the `MultiWorkerMirroredStrategy` with Keras(tf as backend).

 There are different ways to do distributed training and `data parallelism` is the most common one.
 There are two common ways to do [distributed training with data parallelism](https://www.Tensorflow.org/tutorials/distribute/multi_worker_with_keras):